Music: Ride of the Valkyries

 - The old Game Mod "Firearms" for the original Half-Life featured a MEDEVAC helicopter, which a player with advanced first-aid skills could call in to rescue incapacitated soldiers who were outdoors.
 About 5% of the time, the chopper would play this song, fading out as it left the map.

-- Soldier of Fortune 2 has this song play for a brief time during the helicopter scene in Columbia, until a shot aimed at the chopper manages to destroy the pilot's boombox.
+- Soldier of Fortune II: Double Helix has this song play for a brief time during the Helicopter Extraction level in Colombia, until a shot aimed at the chopper manages to destroy the pilot's boombox.

 - Hearts of Iron uses the piece as a theme tune for both I and III.
 (II uses a different score altogether)

 - Parts of it remain in other parts of II's soundtrack though.

 - In Full Throttle a version of this plays whenever a box of bunnies is unleashed, a hilarious mashup of orchestral and cheap synth.

 - While not quite a video game, version 3 of After Dark featured its iconic Flying Toasters screen saver (as usual).
 It also featured two songs that could be played with said toasters.
 One was a theme Berkeley Systems came up with, the other was "Ride of the Valkyries".
 Both songs could be subtitled if need be.
 The subtitles for "Ride of the Valkyries" read roughly the same as the page quote for this trope.

 - In the What If? mode of the PS1 Spider-Man game, a helicopter pilot will start singing this in one of the stages while he's trying to shoot down Spidey.